flatlogic/react-native-starter/README.md

 ## Want more?

-We have a premium version of this template that saves you even more time and money and comes with this advanced features:
+We have a premium version of this mobile application template that saves you even more time and money and comes with advanced features:
 - Premium RED color scheme
 - More than 5 additional screens (such as chat, profile, product item, etc.)
 - Contains an extended charting library to visualize all the data you need